-- (h) Salaries for Cadets Bachelor Degree - (i) The salary on commencement for an employee undertaking a cadetship, or equivalent, is B1-R1-3. - (ii) The salary for an employee undertaking a cadetship commences in B1-R1-3 and progresses through to B4-R2-1 without the requirement for promotion, subject to meeting the performance requirements of the satisfactory completion of each stage of the cadetship and satisfactory work performance.
+- (h) Salaries for Cadets Bachelor Degree - The salary on commencement for an employee undertaking a cadetship, or equivalent, is B1-R1-3. - (ii) The salary for an employee undertaking a cadetship commences in B1-R1-3 and progresses through to B4-R1-4 without the requirement for promotion, subject to meeting the performance requirements of the satisfactory completion of each stage of the cadetship and satisfactory work performance.
 An employee is then eligible to advance through other progression points in Band 4.

 Stage Band

-Year 1 - 1 st year of degree B1-R1-3
+Year 1 - 1^{st} year of degree B1-R1-3

-Year 2 - 1 st year of degree B1-R2-3
+Year 2 - 1^{st} year of degree B1-R2-4

 Year 3 - 2 nd year of degree B2-R1-4

-Year 4 - 2 nd year of degree B3-R1-1
+Year 4 - 2 nd year of degree B3-R1-2

-Year 5 - 3 rd year of degree B3-R1-4
+Year 5 - 3 nd year of degree B3-R1-4

-Year 6 - 3 rd year of degree B4-R1-2 Salary of next progression point after Graduation B4-R2-1
+Year 6 - 3 rd year of degree B4-R1-2

+Salary of next progression point after Graduation B4-R1-4

-- (iii) The salary of B4-R2-1 is the minimum salary for a cadet graduate with 12 months work experience. - (i) Salaries for Graduate Development Program Bachelor Degree - A Graduate Development Program employs graduates for formal career development based on the relevance of qualifications for specific Agency occupations. - (ii) The salary on commencement of a graduate officer is B3-R1-1 and progresses through to B4-R2-1 without the requirement for promotion, subject to satisfactory work performance.
+- (iii) The salary of B4-R1-4 is the minimum salary for a cadet graduate with 12 months work experience. - (i) Salaries for Graduate Development Program Bachelor Degree - A Graduate Development Program employs graduates for formal career development based on the relevance of qualifications for specific Agency occupations. - (ii) The salary on commencement of a graduate officer is B3-R1-2 and progresses through to B4-R1-4 without the requirement for promotion, subject to satisfactory work performance.
 An employee is then eligible to advance through other progression points in Band 4.

 Stage Band

-1st year (min) B3-R1-1
+1 st year (min) B3-R1-2

-2nd year (min) B3-R1-4
+2 nd year (min) B3-R1-4

-3rd year (min) B4-R1-2
+3 rd year (min) B4-R1-2

-4th year (min) B4-R2-1
+4 th year (min) B4-R1-4